 Next, you should ensure that your employer prepares an accident or incident report.
 You will want to follow up with your employer to ensure an Employer’s First Report of Injury or Illness has been filed with the Maryland Workers’ Compensation Commission.

 If possible, you should also take photographs of the accident scene, including photographs of whatever caused your accident, any safety equipment (or lack thereof), any warning signs, and the lighting and weather conditions (if applicable).

 You should also seek medical attention for your work-related injury as soon as possible.
 Be sure to tell the doctor your injury is work-related.
 Receiving a prompt medical treatment will give you the best possible timeline and prognosis for recovery.
 It will also ensure your injury is documented from the very start, which is important for your workers’ compensation claim.

 You should cooperate with all investigations of your claim by your employer or their workers’ compensation insurer.
 However, you should never be pressured to give any statement or sign any documents.

 You should immediately speak with a Baltimore workers’ compensation attorney at Cohen & Dwin.
 We can advise you of your rights and legal options in the workers’ compensation claim process.
 We can help you file the Employee Claim Form and ensure your injury is properly documented.
 If your claim has been denied, our attorneys can help you fight for the fair benefits you are entitled to receive.

-Why You Need a Workers’ Comp Lawyer in Baltimore
+Why You Need a Workers’ Compensation Attorney in Baltimore, MD

 In theory, the workers’ compensation system exists to work for you.
 The system is supposed to provide reliable compensation for injured employees, sparing everyone the expense and uncertainty of a personal injury lawsuit.